projectglow/glow/docs/source/tertiary/pipe-transformer.rst

     path = 'test-data/NA12878_21_10002403.vcf'
     bed = 'test-data/bedtools/intersect_21.bed'

-To accelerate single-node tools that take a long time to run, Glow includes a utility called the Pipe Transformer to process Spark DataFrames with command-line tools.
+Some single-node tools take a long time to run.
+To accelerate them, Glow includes a utility called the Pipe Transformer to process Spark DataFrames with command-line tools.

 The tool supports ``vcf`` and ``txt`` / ``csv`` formatted Spark DataFrames as inputs.
 And it returns a Spark DataFrame.
-You can specify a quarantine location for partitions of the DataFrame that fail to be processed by the bioinformatics tool.
+You can specify a quarantine location for partitions of the DataFrame that error when processed by the bioinformatics tool.
 This is analagous to how `liftOver <https://genome.ucsc.edu/cgi-bin/hgLiftOver>`_ handles failures caused by edge cases.

 Usage